Everything you Need to Know Before Renting to Tenants with Pets

 In 1988, the first year the American Pet Products Association conducted their annual National Pet Ownership Survey, 56% of households were home to dogs, cats, and other furry (or non-furry) friends.
-The latest results show that number has grown all the way to 68% of American families or about 85 million households.
+The latest results show that number has grown all the way to 68%, or about 85 million American households.
 What’s more, pet spending has increased by an average of 8% year-over-year from $17 million in 1994 to just shy of $70 million in 2017.
-The message is clear: Americans are obsessed with their pets.
+The message is clear: Americans love their pets.

 Pet Owners Have Created a New Market Segment